corsairmarks/assimilate_all_the_pops/mod/README.md

     * Add a compatibility trigger for other mods to check whether this one is active
     * Consume the compatibility trigger from Civic: Organic Zealots
     * Remove old compatibility global flag
+* 2.0.1 Disallow "The Flesh is Weak" from being chosen multiple times

 ## Source Code